barbosacisco/python-code/README.md

 ### What is the purpose of this repository?

-This is my portifolio as a Python Junior Developer.
+This is my portfolio as a Python Junior Developer.
 Here you may find programs I wrote while learning Python.

 ### My main goals are: